Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 ## Installing and Configuring Grafana

-Follow the steps below to install Grafana and configure it to connect to Prometheus.
+The following steps explain how you can install Grafana and configure it to connect to Prometheus.

-1. [Install Grafana](https://grafana.com/docs/grafana/latest/installation/) using the instructions in the Grafana documentation.
+1. For installation on installing Grafana, see [Install Grafana](https://grafana.com/docs/grafana/latest/installation/) in the Grafana documentation.

-1. [Create a Prometheus data source](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source) using the Grafana Support for Prometheus page in the Prometheus documentation.
+1. For instructions on creating a Prometheus data source, see [Creating a Prometheus Data Source](https://prometheus.io/docs/visualization/grafana/#creating-a-prometheus-data-source) in the Prometheus documentation.

-1. If you want to use alerts, set up a notification channel using the [Alert Notifications](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) page in the Grafana documentation.
+1. To use alerts, you must configure a notification channel.
+For instructions, see [Alert Notifications](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in the Grafana documentation.

 The following examples show basic graphing and alerting configurations.